Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Numerical Analysis

 \subsection{Gaussian data}

-We performed similar simulations investigating efficacy of our heuristics for classification of Gaussian data.
-In each experiment, we generate data consisting of \(p\)-dimensional vectors from one of \(K\) multivariate Normal distributions.
-Specifically, we obtain training observations corresponding to the $i$th class, $i=1,2,\dots, K$, by sampling 25 observations from the multivariate Normal distribution with mean \(\bs{\mu_i} \in \R^p\) with entries indexed by \(100(i-1), \dots 100i\) equal to \(0.7\) and all remaining entries equal to $0$, and covariance matrix $\bs\Sigma \in \R^{p\times p}$ constructed as follows. \begin{itemize} \item \emph{Type 1 data:} in the first set of simulations, all features are correlated with $\Sigma_{ij} = r$ for all $i \neq j$ and $\Sigma_{ii} = 1$ for all $i$.
-We conduct the experiment for all \( K \in \{2,4\}, r\in \{0,0.1,0.5,0.9\}\). \item \emph{Type 2 data:} in the second set of simulations, $\bs\Sigma$ is a block diagonal matrix with $100\times 100$ blocks.
-For each pair of indices $(i,j)$ in the same block we set $\Sigma_{ij} = r^{|i-j|}$, and set $\Sigma_{ij} =0$ otherwise.
-As before, we repeat the experiment for each \(K \in \{2,4\}, r\in \{0,0.1,0.5,0.9\}\). \end{itemize} For each experiment, we sample $250$ testing observations from each class in the same manner as the training data.
+We first perform simulations investigating efficacy of our heuristics for classification of Gaussian data.
+In each experiment, we generate data consisting of $p$-dimensional vectors from one of $K$ multivariate normal distributions.
+Specifically, we obtain training observations corresponding to the $i$th class, $i=1,2,\dots, K$, by sampling 25 observations from the multivariate normal distribution with mean $\bs{\mu_i} \in \R^p$ satisfying

-For each $(K, r)$ pair we generate $20$ data sets and use nearest centroid classification following projection onto the span of the discriminant directions to test the five LDA heuristics SDA, SDAP, SDAAP, SDAD, and SZVD.
-All input parameters are defined as in Section~\ref{time series}.
-We train any regularization parameters in the same fashion as in Section~\ref{time series} using $N$-fold cross validation; we set a maximum fraction of nonzero features to $0.3$ in the cross validation scheme.
-Tables~\ref{tab: type1},~\ref{tab: type2},~\ref{tab: type1bt}, and~\ref{tab: type2bt} summarize the results of these experiments.
+for all $j=1,2,\dots, p$, and covariance matrix $\bs\Sigma \in \R^{p\times p}$ chosen so that all features are correlated with $\Sigma_{ij} = r$ for all $i \neq j$ and $\Sigma_{ii} = 1$ for all $i$.
+We conduct the experiment for all $ K \in \{2,4\}, r\in \{0,0.1,0.5,0.9\}$.
+For each experiment, we sample $250$ testing observations from each class in the same manner as the training data.
+We set $p = 1500$ in each simulation.
+For each $(K, r)$ pair, we generate $20$ data sets and use nearest centroid classification following projection onto the span of the discriminant directions calculated using Algorithm~\ref{alg: BCD} and PG, PGB, APG, APGB, ADMM, or LARS to solve~\eqref{eq: b prob}, or SZVD.